 The nutrient requirements of peanuts are well known, and methods of fertilizer application and other cultural practices resulting in optimum production have been developed over the past 50 years.

 - Boron is essential for all plant growth.
 It is important for cell wall structure, root growth, and pollination.

 - Peanuts requires an available supply of boron, especially during the pod development stage, or “hollow heart” may occur, possibly reducing quality and yields.

 - One or more foliar sprays of Solubor® applied alone or with insecticides will help ensure an adequate supply of boron during flowering and pod development.

 - Preplant soil application of Granubor® plus foliar sprays of Solubor during the season are recommended for soils testing low in available boron.

 Boron (B) has been universally recognized as the most important micronutrient for peanut production, but the boron requirement for peanuts is not as high as that for some other leguminous species.

 While boron is essential for all stages of plant growth, an available supply is most important during flowering and pod development.
 This is especially true with today’s high-yielding varieties.

-Cell wall strength, cell division, fruit and seed development and sugar transport are plant functions related to boron.
+Cell wall strength, cell division, and fruit and seed development are plant functions related to boron.
 Improved nut quality has been reported with boron applications.

 While boron requirements for optimum plant nutrition are low as compared with those of nitrogen, phosphorus, and potassium, the need for boron is especially significant in flowering and pod development.